ddotta/parquetize/README.md

 This package is a simple wrapper of some very useful functions from the `haven`, `readr` and `arrow` packages.

-Feel welcome to contribute to add features or statistical language that you find useful in your daily work.
+Feel welcome to contribute to add features that you find useful in your daily work.
+Ideas are welcomed in [the issues](https://github.com/ddotta/parquetize/issues).